studiomitte/slide-menu/README.md

 # Slide Menu

-> ⚠️ This project is unmaintained.
-Feel free to fork it.
+> ℹ️ This project is a fork from https://github.com/grubersjoe/slide-menu.

 *A library agnostic multilevel page menu with a smooth slide effect based on CSS transitions and various options.*